 Mark Baskinger

 Mark Baskinger serves as Professor, Chair of Product Design, and Director of the Joseph Ballay Center for Design Fusion in the School of Design.
-His research interests include new paradigms for interactive objects, durational design, and methodologies for visual thinking.
+His research interests include tangible interaction design, deep time artifacts and material culture, durational design and methodologies for visual thinking.

 His work has been featured in design publications and international magazines and has been exhibited at the Centre Pompidou (Paris), the Museum of Modern Art (New York), I-Space Gallery (Chicago), Krannert Art Museum (Illinois), Miller Institute of Contemporary Art (Pittsburgh), Carnegie Museum of Natural History (Pittsburgh), Galeria Miejska bwa w Bydgoszczy (Poland), Vasarely Museum (Budapest), Tojo House (Japan), Supercollider (Los Angeles), among others.
 His work is also included in the permanent art collections of the University of Illinois, Carnegie Mellon University, and the Smithsonian Institution; and his sculptural objects are sold exclusively through Contemporary Craft in Pittsburgh.
 Reliefs II, a highly intricate site-specific sculpture of five 12' panels he designed is prominently featured in the atrium of the Tepper School of Business.